-In the promotion of social interests, attention is also paid to certain student groups, such as international students and doctoral students.
 Promotion of student interests in social affairs pays also attention to international students and doctoral researchers.
 The income of international students should not be complicated, since they are primarily in an unequal position compared to Finnish students.
 The inequality is increased, inter alia, by the residence requirements of students from non-EU/ETA countries, challenges in employment and lack of study support.
+Compensation similar to study loan compensation shall be created for students coming from outside EU/EEA countries who have graduated from a Finnish institution, paid tuition fees and worked a certain period in Finland.
 For international students, procedures related to entry in Finland should be made as fluent as possible.

 National-level promotion of student interests is mainly coordinated by the National Union of University Student in Finland (SYL) and conducted in cooperation with other Student Unions and student organisations.
 At a local level, shortcomings related to social affairs of students are brought up.

 Shortcomings are addressed with the help of information received from students and cooperation parties.
 The most important cooperation parties include the cities of Turku, Rauma and Pori, Satakunta and South-Western Finland wellbeing services counties, Finnish Student Health Services (FSHS), Kela, the university and student organisations.
-The promotion of postgraduate students' doctoral researchers' interest is conducted with applicable parties, since their societal position should be improved.
+The promotion of doctoral researchers' interest is conducted with applicable parties, since their societal position should be improved.